esteedqueen/estherolatunde.com/content/posts/09-migrate-rails-app-from-heroku-to-aws-eb.md

 (default is 1)
 ```

-For the purpose of this article, my choices above were used for a sample application called [guestbook]().
-This sets up an environment _guestbook_ in EU (Ireland) region, using a Ruby 2.3 using Puma server and lets you access your EC2 instance using ‘eb ssh’.
+For the purpose of this article, my choices above were used for a sample application called [guestbook](https://github.com/esteedqueen/guestbook/pull/1).
+This sets up an environment _guestbook_ in EU (Ireland) region, using a Ruby 2.5 using Puma server and lets you access your EC2 instance using ‘eb ssh’.
 Your choices/settings should be based on what would work best for the application you're about to deploy.

 Running through the above steps generates a `.elasticbeanstalk/` folder in the root folder of your application and modifies your `.gitignore` to ignore the `.elasticbeanstalk/` folder and its contents from being commited to git.